Content: CC BY-NC-SA 4.0 | Code: MIT - see /LICENSE.md

 A mature ML CI/CD pipeline has three layers of testing, each catching a different class of defect.

-Data tests verify that the training data meets quality expectations — the validation checks from Section 17.6, now automated in CI.
+**Data tests** verify that the training data meets quality expectations, the validation checks from @sec-data-validation, now automated in CI.
 Are the required columns present?
 Are null rates within tolerance?
 Have distributions drifted beyond acceptable bounds?

 **Model tests** verify that the trained model meets performance and behavioural expectations.
 These go beyond a single accuracy number: